CGLemon/Sayuri/README.md

 ### About this engine

 The project was began from the Aug 6, 2019.
-In the beginning, I just wanted to write a Go Bot that could beat lower level player in 9x9.
+In the beginning, I just wanted to write a Go Bot that could beat the low level player in 9x9.
 Although It was easy to train a strong enough bot with deep learning technique, it was hard for me to do that in that time.
-It is because that I do not major in computer science and I never learn the C++ then before.
+It is because that I do not major in computer science and I never learn the C++ before.
 After few years learning, my C++ skill is much better.
 Even more, the current version can beat me in any board size.

 ### About the ancient technique